 PHIL JAHN, BOARD MEMBER - GRANGEVILLE, ID

 Phil is retired from the Forest Service.
 He spent 35 years involved in the management of various resource programs, mostly on the Payette and Nez Perce National Forests of central Idaho.
 His academic background includes degrees in Geography, English, and Soil Science.
 While attending Valparaiso University, in Indiana, he spent summers working on trail crews, near his childhood home, in what is now the Sky Lakes Wilderness of southern Oregon.
-He considers his work on trails to be his most fun and fantastic job experience ever.
 Phil enjoys rafting, woodworking, and Dutch oven cooking.
 Fly tying and fly-fishing are his special hobbies.

 Tom Kovalicky, Board Member – Grangeville, ID